-- IFRS 16 requires a lease modification to be accounted for as a new lease when there is an increase in scope by adding the right to use one or more underlying assets and the consideration for the lease increases by an amount commensurate with the stand-alone price for the increase in scope.
+- 119 IFRS 16 requires a lease modification to be accounted for as a new lease when there is an increase in scope by adding the right to use one or more underlying assets and the consideration for the lease increases by an amount commensurate with the stand-alone price for the increase in scope.
 EFRAG assesses that this results in reliable information as it provides a faithful representation of the substance of the lease modification in acknowledging that the modification is equivalent to a new lease. - All other lease modifications are accounted for as a modification to the existing lease liability with a commensurate change to the right-of-use asset.
-Where a lease modification decreases the scope of a lease, a lessee decreases the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease and recognises a corresponding gain or loss.
-The lease liability is remeasured using the discount rate determined at the date of the modification, in order to reflect the impact of the timing of the modification and the right-of-use asset is adjusted to reflect the change to the lease and a gain or loss is recognised.
-EFRAG assesses this provides a faithful representation of the decrease in scope of a lease as it aligns the recognition of a gain or loss with the change in the lessee's rights and obligations under the lease.
+Where a lease modification decreases the scope of a lease (for instance when a lease is modified to terminate the right to use one or more underlying assets or to shorten the contractual lease term), the lessee remeasures the lease liability at the effective date of the modification using a revised discount rate.
+Furthermore, the lessee decreases the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease.
+Any gain or loss relating to the partial or full termination is recognised in profit or loss.
+EFRAG assesses that this provides a faithful representation of the decrease in scope of a lease as it aligns the recognition of a gain or loss with the change in the lessee's rights and obligations under the lease.

-- 404115 EFRAG assesses that the requirements in IFRS 16 result in accounting for sale and leaseback arrangements in accordance with the substance of the transaction.
-When the sale component does not meet the requirements in IFRS 15, no sale is recognised by the seller-lessee and no purchase is recognised by the buyer-lessor and both parties account for the transaction as financing. - When a sale has occurred (i.e. when it meets the criteria in IFRS 15), IFRS 16 restricts the amount of the gain or loss to be recognised to the interest in the value of the underlying asset at the end of the leaseback and no gain is recognised on the right-of-use asset.
+121 EFRAG assesses that the requirements in IFRS 16 result in accounting for sale and leaseback arrangements in accordance with the substance of the transaction.
+When the sale component does not meet the requirements in IFRS 15, no sale is recognised by the seller-lessee and no purchase is recognised by the buyer-lessor and both parties account for the transaction as financing.

+122 When a sale has occurred (i.e. when it meets the criteria in IFRS 15), IFRS 16 restricts the amount of the gain or loss to be recognised to the interest in the value of the underlying asset at the end of the leaseback and no gain is recognised on the right-of-use asset.
 EFRAG assesses that this provides a faithful representation of the transaction because, from an economic standpoint, the seller-lessee has retained its right to use the asset and only transferred the interest in the residual asset to the buyer-lessor.

-- 106117 As discussed above in the section on relevance (paragraphs 66-69), IFRS 16 requires a lessee to provide disclosures on: - (a) specific quantitative requirements that will arise for all leases; and - (b) additional entity-specific quantitative and qualitative information when necessary to meet the disclosure objective. - Lessees are required to apply judgement to determine which additional disclosures are necessary to meet the overall disclosure objective and IFRS 16 provides examples of such additional disclosures.
+- 123 As discussed above in the section on relevance (paragraphs 67-70), IFRS 16 requires a lessee to provide disclosures on: - (a) specific quantitative requirements that will arise for all leases; and - (b) additional entity-specific quantitative and qualitative information when necessary to meet the disclosure objective. - Lessees are required to apply judgement to determine which additional disclosures are necessary to meet the overall disclosure objective and IFRS 16 provides examples of such additional disclosures.
 In EFRAG's view, this objective-based approach ensures that entity-specific information is provided about features of leasing activities that can be particularly complex or contract-specific and contributes to the completeness of the information about a lessee's leasing activities.
 For example, IFRS 16 requires a lessee to disclose information about short-term leases and leases of low-value assets whenever a lessee has elected to apply the recognition exemptions.
 EFRAG observes that, in such cases, a lessee needs to assess whether additional disclosures are required, such as the remaining lease term of leases of low-value assets, for the information to be complete.